preetisawant/runtimes/common/app_mng.md

 **Before you begin**: *localjmx* requires you to install JConsole.

 The *localjmx* utility is only applicable to applications running on a Diego cell.
-To use *localjmx*, first establish port forwarding using the `cf ssh` command.
+To use *localjmx*, first establish port forwarding using the `ibmcloud cf ssh` command.
 For example:

 ```
-cf ssh -N -T -L 5000:127.0.0.1:5000 <appName>
+ibmcloud cf ssh -N -T -L 5000:127.0.0.1:5000 <appName>
 ```
 {: codeblock}